Northamptonshire: Milton Keynes and South Midlands Growth area

 Northamptonshire forms part of the Milton Keynes and South Midlands Growth area which also includes Milton Keynes, Aylesbury Vale and Bedfordshire.
 This area has been identified as an area which is due to have tens of thousands additional homes built between 2010 and 2020.
 In North Northamptonshire (Boroughs of Corby, Kettering, Wellingborough and East Northants), over 52,000 homes are planned or newly built and 47,000 new jobs are also planned.
 In West Northamptonshire (boroughs of Northampton, Daventry and South Northants), over 48,000 homes are planned or newly built and 37,000 new jobs are planned.
 To oversee the planned developments, two urban regeneration companies have been created: North Northants Development Company (NNDC) and the West Northamptonshire Development Corporation.
 The NNDC launched a controversial campaign called North Londonshire to attract people from London to the county.
 There is also a county-wide tourism campaign with the slogan Northamptonshire, Let yourself grow.

 Education

 Schools

 Northamptonshire County Council previously operated a comprehensive system of state-funded secondary schools.
 From May 2021 compulsory education in the county is administered by North Northamptonshire Council and West Northamptonshire Council.
+The county is home to private schools Oundle, Quinton House School, Wellingborough School, Spratton Hall School, Northampton High School.

 The county's music and performing arts trust provides peripatetic music teaching to schools.
 It also supports 15 local Saturday morning music and performing arts centres around the county and provides a range of county-level music groups.